FIBUT/bokatidindi/README.md

 variants for the CDN, while in the development environemnt, those will be generated on the fly.
 This means that running this in production can be expexted to take a couple of hours and should be avoided during.

+## ActiveJob and GoodJob

+The system uses [GoodJob](https://github.com/bensheldon/good_job) for handling background jobs; image processing in particular.

+Setting the environment variable `JOB_EXECUTION_MODE` to `external` will enable the GoodJob external processor, which runs in a separate worker dyno on Heroku (defined in the Procfile).
+This should be done during high season, when we are expecting a lot of incoming registrations.

+During low season, the default value of `async` can be used.
+This enables us to disable the worker dyno to save money on hosting, as the processing happens asynchronously in the web server process.
+Note that the memory use may jump well above 512 MB during image processing, so do make sure to tweak the `GOOD_JOB_MAX_THREADS` environment variable to account for that.